 "I travelled through the winter, every day until well after Christmas.
 I was usually on the trail at night if I wanted to make a long trip.
 Sometimes I travelled in the dark if I wanted to get a real early start.
 I did not need a lot of sleep, I think some people spend too much time in bed and so never get a lot of things done.
 I never stayed in camp, even for cold weather or snowstorms.
 A man should see his traps as often as he can, cold or not.
 If the day came for me to look at certain traps, I went out, regardless of weather conditions.
 I have known several old trappers who would stay in camp whenever the weather turned really cold.
 They kept staying in camp until they were afraid to go out.

 "A real problem is preparing the fur catch, that is, skinning and drying the pelts.
 You must take time to do this, even when you know you should be out on the trapline.
-I have thawed frozen carcasses by placing them in a sack and hanging it in the river through a hole chopped in the ice.
-They thaw out, but it is a real cold job skinning them out by campfire in the dead of winter.
+I have thawed frozen carcasses by placing them in a sack and hanging them in the river through a hole chopped in the ice.
+They thaw out, but it is a really cold job skinning them out by campfire in the dead of winter.

-"This was always a great country for otter.
+"This was always a great country for otters.
 They have wonderful fishing grounds here to get food.
 Between some of the smaller lakes they had deep pathways through the muskegs where they had travelled back and forth for hundreds of years, I never saw anything like it anywhere else,

 and I never heard of anyone else who ever saw so much evidence of otters.
 There are still many otters in that country today.
 "There were never many lynx in the country, but you find them in certain places where there are concentrations of rabbits in the thick jackpines.
 Rabbits are their main food.
-I caught a few lynx each year, never very many.
+I caught a few lynx each year, but never very many.
 I had a good scent that I made myself from ingredients I learned about.
 (Note that Ed, like all trappers, is not specific about the mixture he was using.)
 I never did think that I was much of a lynx trapper.
 "The Arctic, or White foxes, came into the country at times, migrating from the far North.
 We caught a few, but never very many.
-And there is a few pine marten scattered through the North.
+And there are a few pine marten scattered through the North.
 They seem to range in the same territory year after year.
-Years before I came into the country, there was many more marten, but they are easy to trap and so were pretty well wiped out.
-I was limited by law to seven marten skins in a winter and there is still as many marten in the country I trapped at the time I left as there were when I first came.
+Years before I came into the country, there were many more marten, but they are easy to trap and so were pretty well wiped out.
+I was limited by law to seven marten skins in a winter and there are still as many marten in the country I trapped at the time I left as there were when I first came.

 "The weasel is one animal that I did not trap intentionally, but I did catch them in my mink traps accidentally.
 I always had one or two around my cabin to keep the mice under control.
 There was a married couple down on the Churchill who kept a weasel in their cabin one winter.
 The lady was lying in bed one morning.
 Her foot was sticking out of the blankets and she was moving her big toe.
 The weasel grabbed it and would not let go until the husband killed it.

 I was a little suspicious of those bloodthirsty little creatures after they told me about it.
 "You hear a lot about wolverines bothering trappers by following the traplines and eating the animals caught in the traps.
 All the years that I was in the North I only had three or four that gave me any trouble.
-The legs of the wolverine are very short, so he kind of plows his way along in deep loose snow; of course a packed toboggan trail suits him fine, and that is the reason he follows it.
+The legs of the wolverine are very short, so he kind of plows his way along in deep loose snow; of course, a packed toboggan trail suits him fine, and that is the reason he follows it.
 Once I had a cache of caribou meat hung up high on a pole between two trees.
 A wolverine found it and gnawed and chewed at it until the meat fell off the pole.
-I am told that there is more wolverine in the country to the north of where I trapped, that is, near the tree line on the edge of the barren lands.
+I am told that there is more wolverine in the country to the north of where I am trapped, that is, near the tree line on the edge of the barren lands.

 "Bald eagles have given me some trouble from time to time.
-These birds migrate into the country about March first and leave about the first of November.
+These birds migrate into the country about March 1 and leave about the first of November.
 In springtime, they hunt along the creeks.
 If they see a muskrat in a trap, they will pick it up, trap and all, and fly off with it.

 I have had them kill and eat mink, otter and beaver in my traps at various times.
 I have also seen the remains of young foxes and mink below the nests of bald eagles.
 "Some of my winter travels were through new country and sometimes I had to contend with very rough travelling.
 In particular, there was one river I had never seen before that I named Burnt River.
 This was by far the worst country I have ever travelled in winter.
 There were side hills so steep you could hardly make it along them, and great, steep cut banks along the river, some of them almost perpendicular.
 At times I had no choice but to travel on the river ice.
-There was only a little snow on the ground at that time, so I had to haul the toboggan over the great rocks that were sticking up from the river bed.
+There was only a little snow on the ground at that time, so I had to haul the toboggan over the great rocks that were sticking up from the riverbed.
 If ever any man had travelled here before me, I saw no sign of his journey.
 "A considerable proportion of this country has been burned over at one time or another.
 One spring, as I was waiting at Cree Lake for the ice to go out so I could be on my way, I noticed an immense forest fire that had developed, apparently to the north and east of Poorfish Lake.
 I climbed up a high hill and estimated where it was burning.
 I have no idea what started the fire, perhaps lightning, for there was no one in the country as far as I knew.

-"That fall, as I was returning to my cabin, I passed into burned country as I paddled downriver to Poorfish Lake.
+"That fall, as I was returning to my cabin, I passed into the burned country as I paddled downriver to Poorfish Lake.
 It was that way all the way to my camp, and I felt sure the cabin and a canoe I had left there had been burned.
 I deliberately paddled close to shore so that I would not see the cabin site until I was right there.

 "The first thing I saw was my canoe, intact, on its pole stand, or scaffold.
 Then the cabin into view, still standing as when I had left it.
 My fish cache was burned, as was all my stove wood.
 The thing that had saved the cabin was the sand I had piled on the roof and around the walls.
 Fortunately, it had been one of those creeping fires that burn at night when there is no wind.
 I figured I was the luckiest man in the North.
 I would have had to put in a tough winter if all my property had been destroyed.

-"Another year as I paddled into the country I raised my paddle upward to drink water of the edge of the blade, an old trick some canoe men use to get a drink.
+"Another year as I paddled into the country I raised my paddle upward to drink water off the edge of the blade, an old trick some canoe men use to get a drink.
 As I looked up into the sky, I saw a smoke cloud.
 I discovered the fire later coming in from the South toward Poorfish Lake.
 As I drew nearer to the lake and the fire, I saw red squirrels jumping into the water to swim across the narrows, trying to escape the crackling blaze.
 When I put my paddle into the water, a squirrel ran up the blade, up my arm and across my shoulders to the back of my neck.
 I could not knock it off and it refused to move until I stepped out on shore, where it skittered away into the bush.

 "At the time my cabin nearly burned in the forest fire, a great deal of the country around Poorfish Lake had been blackened.
 The fire had not bothered the mink and otter very much, it seemed.
 They were still in the rivers for their food supply was not altered.
 But there was no big game left in the burned area: everything had left the country.
 The wind that year toppled many of the burned trees so that in places the deadfall lay crisscrossed to a height of five feet.
 I had to go north to find green country.
 It was most difficult to drive a dog team in country like that.
-I had not the time to cut out a trail for the dogs and toboggan but pulled the load over downed trees.
+I did not have the time to cut out a trail for the dogs and toboggan but pulled the load over downed trees.

 "I finally got to Close Lake, where the country had not been burned.
 Here there were caribou and foxes in considerable numbers, for they had moved out of the burned area, just as I had.
 I caught seventy-five foxes there in two trips.
 Then the caribou arrived in earnest; anytime I looked out on the lake I could see a couple of thousand of them.
 They tramped down all the snow, it was impossible to keep a trap set, for they would set it off by walking on it.
 Toward spring they moved out, but the fox trapping was over long before that.

 "The next year after the fire, the first things to grow back were the blueberry bushes.
-Soon the bears came back to feed on them, as well as foxes and wolves who eat blueberries too.
+Soon the bears came back to feed on them, as well as foxes and wolves who eat blueberries.
 Young shoots of jackpine were next to grow.
 The moose like to feed on these young shoots about as well as they like anything, and you will see them come back into burned country before too long.
 It takes caribou moss from twenty-five to forty years to grow back.
-Caribou that come back to burned country must feed in the low muskegs where it has been too wet to burn.
+Caribou that come back to the burned country must feed in the low muskegs where it has been too wet to burn.
 In some places, there is a good deal of grass in the swamps.
 Caribou prefer to feed on this grass even if there is moss nearby.

 "I have seen a few white-tailed deer move into the country from their normal range to the south.
 They can live here in the summer, but I have found their emaciated carcasses where they died of starvation in mid-winter.
 It seems to me they could live on this grass in the muskegs, but they stick to the wooded country, where there is no food for them, and will not leave it.